binaryzer0/mock-repo/readme.md

 We provide two different QuickStarts:

-The '/cloudformation/base-vpc.yaml' teamplte creates a complete new environment with a VPC where Suricata will be deployed.'
+The '/cloudformation/base-vpc.yaml' template creates a complete new environment with a VPC where Suricata will be deployed.'
 Should you wish to use an existing VPC you will need to ensure that it has three private subnets with a default route to a Nat Gateway.
 The Nat Gateway will of course need to be within a subnet that has the ability to reach the internet via an Internet Gateway.

 ![Solution Overview](img/suricata-docker-Suricata-cluster.png)
 ##### In the following scenario we will use /cloudformation/base-vpc.yaml.